Place of Birth: Canterbury

 Details of Civil War Service which accompanied the above application for a commission in the U.S. Army

 - My name is Henry Jackson – I was born in England in the year 1835.
 I have resided in the State of Illinois from the year 1860.
 I entered the Military Service of the U. S. in December 1863 in the 14th Illinois Vol. Cav.
 I served with the 14th Ill.
 Cav.
 At Mossy Creek Island, French Broad River N.C.
 1864 – Elisay, Big Shanty, Kennard Mountain, the Fights on the Charahonchie from 26th June to 6th July 1864 – then on General Stoneman’s Raid to Macon including the fights at New Hope and Lawrenceville.
 We then returned to Kentucky was I was transferred to the 5th U.S.A.
 Cavalry as Sergt Major in May 1865.
 I was commissioned as 2nd Lt. and was appointed Regimental Adjutant in December 1865.
 I was appointed 1st Lt. and served as such until March 1866 when I was mustered out of the U.S. Service.
-I was mustered into the U.S. Service at Camp Baker Ills about the 25th Jan 1864.
+I was mustered into the U.S. Service at Camp Barker Ills about the 25th Jan 1864.

 - Henry Jackson (signed)